esensar/nvim-dev-container/README.md

-    -- It also removes statusline when that tab is active, to prevent double statusline -- It can be overridden to provide custom terminal handling end, nvim_dockerfile_template = function(base_image)
+    -- It also removes statusline when that tab is active, to prevent double statusline -- It can be overridden to provide custom terminal handling end, nvim_installation_commands_provider = function(path_binaries, version_string)
-    -- Takes base_image and returns string, which should be used as a Dockerfile -- This is used when adding neovim to existing images -- Check out default implementation in lua/devcontainer/config.lua -- It installs neovim version based on current version end, devcontainer_json_template = function()
+    -- Returns table - list of commands to run when adding neovim to container -- Each command can either be a string or a table (list of command parts) -- Takes binaries available in path on current container and version_string passed to the command or current version of neovim end, devcontainer_json_template = function()
     -- Returns table - list of lines to set when creating new devcontainer.json files